TULiberalArts/Spanish/pages/study-abroad.md

 ### Accommodations
 Living with host families gives students a truly immersive experience.
 The local families host one LASS student each for maximum cultural and language engagement.
 Students routinely rate the homestay experience as their favorite part of studying abroad.

 All housing engages students in everyday life as they share meals, discuss their day and get to know their new extended families.
 Homestays include three meals a day (except excursion days) and laundry.
 Every family has been carefully selected in order to ensure a comfortable, enjoyable, supportive living situation.
+Homestays are subject to change.

 ### Cost
 The 17-semester-hour credits program includes an additional fee of $1,000.
 Please note this fee is subject to change.
 The fee is incorporated into the tuition for one of the LASS courses and is paid as part of the student spring registration.
 The fee covers: housing, meals, courses and excursions while abroad.
 Students are responsible for separately purchasing their airline tickets and making their own arrangements.